magento/devdocs/src/guides/v2.4/extension-dev-guide/indexer-optimization.md

 You cannot exclude websites from the `NOT LOGGED IN` customer group.

 {:.bs-callout-warning}
-When certain website is added to the excluded customer group, and the customer who belongs to this group is trying to login to the account on the excluded website, this user gets `"This website is excluded from customer's group."` warning.
+When a website is added to the excluded customer group and a customer who belongs to this group is trying to login to their account on the excluded website, the customer gets the `"This website is excluded from customer's group."` warning.
 Customer is not allowed to login to the website even if [the scope of customer accounts is shared with all websites](https://docs.magento.com/user-guide/customers/account-scope.html) because there are no prices in index table for this user.

 {:.ref-header}